tarantool/doc/doc/book/admin/server_introspection.rst

     Jan 21 21:17:47 localhost.localdomain tarantoolctl[5969]: /usr/bin/tarantoolctl: Starting instance...
     Jan 21 21:17:47 localhost.localdomain systemd[1]: Started Tarantool Database Server

-For more details, use the reports provided by functions in the following submodules:
+For more specific checks, use the reports provided by functions in the following submodules:

 * :doc:`/reference/reference_lua/box_cfg` (check and specify all
   configuration parameters for the Tarantool server)